translation/angular/README.md

 ### Template & Components

-Mark the text as being translatable by using the `i18n` attribute in your templates.
+Mark text as being translatable by using the `i18n` attribute in your templates.

 #### Singular